fusion809/fusion809.github.io-old2/_posts/2016/02/DE/05-cinnamon.md

 It is written in C++, JavaScript and Python (source: [its GitHub repository](https://github.com/linuxmint/Cinnamon)).

+Most things can be customized in Cinnamon, for one it has a digital clock that can be configured to a custom format.
+I usually use the format (for details on how to create your own custom date and time format see https://help.gnome.org/users/gthumb/unstable/gthumb-date-formats.html.en):
+`%l:%M:%S %P, %A %e %B %Y`
+for example as I am typing this post this would be rendered as: `1:26:00 pm, Thursday 28 January 2016`.
+This custom format is not available under GNOME or MATE, by the way.
+Additionally, one can modify one's keyboard shortcuts, one's theme and several other details about one's system.

+Cinnamon has several extensions available for it, which can be installed via a built-in installer.
+I have found more extensions available for it, that are compatible with the latest release of the desktop, than are available for GNOME and MATE.
+For example, I have found a weather desklet which can be handy.

 ### Components
 * **Display server/window system**: X11.
 * **File manager**: Nemo.